-For example: birds may need to be misted if they are taken out of air conditioning and are in hot environments for a long period of time.
-Multiple changes of bedding should be brought along if you are unsure of how long you will be away from you home so that the hygiene of your pet is not endangered.
+For example, birds may need to be misted if they are taken out of air conditioning and are in hot environments for a long period of time.
+Multiple changes of bedding should be brought along if you are unsure of how long you will be away from your home so that the hygiene of your pet is not endangered.

 Photo Credit: Marnee Pearce, Flickr

 In general, you need to be aware of the environment you are bringing your pet into.
 Taking a pet onto public transportation, especially in the wake of a storm or evacuation, will prove to be extremely stressful to the pet and, ultimately, to you and those around you.
 Keep your pet’s interests in mind as well.
 For another example, a large dog may not feel comfortable staying with a friend who lives in a 4th-floor apartment with no immediate access to a yard or wide-open space.

 Books about for pet safety in the case of emergencies can be found here.
 Remember that in the case of a storm, your pet will be confused and afraid.
 Be sure to console them and keep them calm through the entire process.
 They are sure to be thankful!

 “Storm Preparedness for Pets – Are You Ready?”

 Guest Writer Bio: Tucker Berardi is a journalist major at Florida Atlantic University who loves to hike and drink coffee.
 While journalism is his main pursuit, he also blogs for Budsies.com, a custom stuffed animals site.

 We lost electricity for a week, and our dogs are raw fed, so that became the challenge, keeping their food from spoiling.
 I might add to this post to have some emergency kibble on hand, in situations such as what happened here.